shsgResume/shsgResume/README.md

 If you are here, you most probably have my contact already.
 Hope to hear from you soon.
 Thanks for your time!

-And Remember, if you have any questions, do ask!
+And remember, if you have any questions, do ask!

 <!---
 shsgResume/shsgResume is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.